CheezeCake/PSP-JMouse/README.md

 ```C
 void psp_jmouse_update(const SDL_Event* event)
 ```
 Processes the event.
-You should get the event with SDL_PollEvent using SDL_WaitEvent won't work properly.
+You should get the event with SDL_PollEvent, using SDL_WaitEvent won't work properly.